The best pillow-top mattress in 2025: our expert picks for hotel-style comfort at home

 The bottom line

-🔎 The Saatva Classic is an exceptional pillow-top mattress and a great all-rounder.
+🔎 The Saatva Classic is an exceptional Euro pillow-top mattress and a great all-rounder.
 Thanks to its customizable options it can be adjusted to suit the vast majority of sleepers, and its luxury feel is hard to beat.
 With fantastic extras as well, this mattress is extremely good value for money.

-The best pillow-top mattress we've tested is the Saatva Classic, a bed that's no stranger to accolades.
+A close runner-up to the Copperflex Pro Hybrid, at a more premium price, is the Saatva Classic, a bed that's no stranger to accolades.
 (It even tops our general best mattress guide and our best hybrid mattress roundup.)
 It arrives flat and is handcrafted at one of 14 factories across the United States.
 We've tested it several times, most recently in autumn 2024, and each time we've been thoroughly impressed.
 Even after a year-long trial period, it’s still in pristine condition without any signs of sagging or dips.

-This is mainly due to the premium materials Saatva uses, which include CertiPUR-US foams and recycled steel coils.
-You’ll also find a contouring 3" Euro pillow top for that plush, supportive feeling.
-This pillow-top has extra lumbar support added to the center third, making this one of the best mattresses for back pain sufferers.
+The Saatva Classic Euro pillow top has extra lumbar support added to the center third, making this one of the best mattresses for back pain.
 It doesn’t contain much foam overall outside of the lumbar crown and high-density foam rails to aid in edge support.
 This bodes well for temperature regulation but as we'll explain later, it lacks that sink-in softness that some sleepers might prefer.

 The Saatva Classic is available in three firmness options – Plush Soft (rated 3/10), Luxury Firm (rated 5-7/10) and Firm (8/10).
 There are also two different height options (11.5” and 14.5”), although the only difference here is the height of the springs.
 We tested the Luxury Firm and found it a fantastic all-rounder that suited a vast array of sleepers.
 It’s particularly suited for back sleepers – side sleepers should look at the Plush Soft, while stomach sleepers will appreciate the great support of the Firm option.

-Considering how luxurious it is, the Saatva Classic is incredibly well-priced – thanks to an almost permanent Saatva mattress sale, you can usually pick up a queen for under $1,700.
+Considering how luxurious it is, the Saatva Classic is incredibly well-priced – thanks to an almost permanent Saatva mattress sale, you can usually pick up a queen for under $1,800.
 We’d still recommend buying around major holidays, as this is when Saatva is most likely to bring out its very best offers.

 Extras with the Saatva Classic are also extremely generous.
 You’ll get a 365-night trial along with a lifetime warranty, giving you plenty of time to decide whether the mattress is right for you.
 There’s free White Glove delivery as well, with the mattress delivered flat to a room of your choosing and your old mattress and foundation taken away if necessary.
 It is worth noting, however, that Saatva charges $99 for returns.